nikmagini/PhEDEx-replicamonitoring/code/user_guide.md

 ### fname

 Fname is used fo specifying one input data file in hdfs.
-If not specified assumption is made that user uses script in multi-file mode, so the parameter basedir expectedd to be defined.
+If not specified assumption is made that user uses script in multi-file mode, so the parameter basedir expected to be defined.
 If none of these parameters (fname, basedir) are defined user gets an error.

 ### fout